gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 ![A Docker container is now running](img/terminal_docker_container_created_running.png)

 Let's see if we can connect to our application running in the local container.
-Run the following command in the terminal:
+Enter the following command in the terminal:

 ```shell
 ❯ curl http://localhost:8080/hello